elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-a-combo-box-and-how-is-it-used-in-tkinter.md

 url: /learn/computer-science/questions/what-is-a-combo-box-and-how-is-it-used-in-tkinter
 score: -1.0
 related_article1:
-    id: 119660
+    id: 119654
     title: >-
-        How can you implement a text box in a Tkinter application?
+        Can you explain the function of a button click in a GUI?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-implement-a-text-box-in-a-tkinter-application
+    url: /learn/computer-science/questions/can-you-explain-the-function-of-a-button-click-in-a-gui
 related_article2:
-    id: 119659
+    id: 119664
     title: >-
-        What is the process for creating a button widget in Tkinter?
+        How do you configure a window's title in Tkinter?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-process-for-creating-a-button-widget-in-tkinter
+    url: /learn/computer-science/questions/how-do-you-configure-a-windows-title-in-tkinter
 related_article3:
-    id: 119677
+    id: 119672
     title: >-
-        What are the key features of the Place geometry manager?
+        What are the key notes to remember when using the Pack layout manager?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-features-of-the-place-geometry-manager
+    url: /learn/computer-science/questions/what-are-the-key-notes-to-remember-when-using-the-pack-layout-manager
 related_article4:
-    id: 119670
+    id: 119669
     title: >-
-        How can you customize the Pack layout manager in Tkinter?
+        What is the default behavior of the Pack layout manager?
     subject: Digital Media
-    url: /learn/digital-media/questions/how-can-you-customize-the-pack-layout-manager-in-tkinter
-related_article5:
-    id: 119665
-    title: >-
-        What is the function of the .geometry method in Tkinter?
-    subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-function-of-the-geometry-method-in-tkinter
+    url: /learn/digital-media/questions/what-is-the-default-behavior-of-the-pack-layout-manager
 ---

 &nbsp;